A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals

-In this work, we propose an end-to-end framework named 1-dimensional residual temporal and channel attention network (RTCAN-1D) for EDA-based user independent emotion recognition.
-In conclusion, the great performance of the proposed RTCAN-1D attributes to: (1) the novel decomposition of CvxEDA to directly acquire the steady and dynamic activity from raw EDA; (2) the temporal-channel attention modules to mine the long-range temporal correlations and channel-wise relationships to reweight the distribution of the shallow features; (3) the fusion of emotion benchmarks from external stimulation and the individual specificity from EDA for large scale participant dataset.
-The extensive experiments in three popular datasets show an excellent generalization ability and validate the superiority of our model.
-In future work, the fusion of external static features and traditional physiological signals will be an efficient way for large scale affective computing.
-The attention mechanism can also further improve the ability of CNN-baed end-to-end frameworks.
+The individual differences in the large-scale emotion recognition task is a tough problem, which causes the performance drop of user independent methods.
+The single input music or EDA signal cannot alleviate this problem.
+Towards this, we make an attempt with multimodal fusion.
+In this work we propose an end-to-end framework called the 1-dimensional residual temporal and channel attention network for user-independent emotional recognition.
+As the first attempt, our proposed RTCAN-1D separately uses the temporal-channel attention modules to mine the long-range temporal correlations and channel-wise relationships to reweight the distribution of the shallow features.
+Moreover, in large-scale PMEmo dataset, the fusion of emotion benchmarks from external music stimulation and the individual specificity from EDA also significantly improves the performance of our model.
+Extensive experiments in three popular datasets validate the effectiveness of our model.
+In future work, the fusion of external static features and traditional physiological signals will be an efficient way for large-scale affective computing.
+The attention mechanism can also further improve the ability of CNN's end-to-end frameworks.
 We believe the research of EDA-based emotion recognition will promote a lot of practical applications.